gracejhan/ml_gpu_profiling/nvidia-smi_results/README.md

 The name of each file reflects number of GPUs and the batch size used for each test.
 (ex. gpu2_batch32.csv : 2 GPUs, batch size 32)

-The result files include timestamp, index, name, utilization.gpu, utilization.memory, memory.used, memory.total at every 120ms in csv format while main.py was running.
+The result files include timestamp, index, name, utilization.gpu, utilization.memory, memory.used, memory.total information at every 120ms while main.py was running.

 Other variables other than the number of GPUs and the batch size are fixed as follows:
   - model = AlexNet